 The education world is no longer just about education, children are coming to school with a growing list of trauma and adversity that stand in the way of the traditional teach and learn model.
 On top of the demands from those above you, there is an unspoken call to support the unmet needs of those around you on physical, mental, emotional and social levels.

-I develop & price each program to fit your specific needs and goals Let's start with a conversation to get to know each others and what you are looking for
+I develop & price each program to fit your specific goals and needs Let's start a conversation to get to know each other

 My Journey to Mindfulness